CityOfLosAngeles/best-practices/data-analysis-intro.md

 A function is a set of instructions to *do something*.
 It can be as simple as changing values in a column or as complicated as a series of steps to clean, group, aggregate, and plot the data.

 ### **Lambda Functions**
 Lambda functions are quick and dirty.
 You don't even have to name the function!
 These are used for one-off functions that you don't need to save for repeated use within the script or notebook.
-You can use it for any simple function (i.e., if-else statements, etc) you want to apply to all rows of the df.
+You can use it for any simple function (e.g., if-else statements, etc) you want to apply to all rows of the df.

 `df`: Andy Dwyer's band names and number of songs played under that name